bamos/bamos.github.io/_posts/2016-08-09-deep-completion.md

 Our goal is to upsample so that the output is larger.
 You can interpret a fractionally-strided convolution as expanding the pixels so that there are zeros in-between the pixels.
-Then when the convolution over this expanded space will result in a larger output space.
+Then the convolution over this expanded space will result in a larger output space.
 Here, it's 5x5.